Study Skills

 3. Boosts Focus

-A recent study published in Cognition and led by Professor Alejandro Lleras of the University of Illinois debunked common understandings of attention.
+A recent studyout of the University of Illinois debunked common understandings of attention.
 The study compared the performance of participants who performed a 50-minute task with no breaks, with participants who took two brief breaks during the task.
 Those who took breaks were able to focus for longer and showed better performance at the task.

-According to Lleras, attention is not a resource that gets used up.
+The study found that attention is not a resource that gets used up.
 Like a battery, it does not drain or need recharging.
 Rather than becoming depleted after experiencing fatigue or distraction, our attention merely shifts elsewhere.
-Lleras claims, "You start performing poorly on a task because you've stopped paying attention to it.
+The author of the study, Alejandro Lleras explains, "You start performing poorly on a task because you've stopped paying attention to it.
 But you are always paying attention to something.
 Attention is not the problem."

 Our brains are built to respond to change and spending prolonged periods trying to focus on a specific task hinders our performance.
 The best thing we can do to stay focused on a task, such as studying for an exam, is to take breaks.